guusj/books/Warbreaker_BrandonSanderson.md

 # 52
 Lightsong sat in one of the rooms of his palace, surrounded by finery, a cup of wine in his hand.
 Despite the very late hour, servants moved in and out, piling up furniture, paintings, vases, and small sculptures.
 Anything that could be moved.
 The riches sat in heaps.
 Lightsong lounged back on his couch, ignoring empty plates of food and broken cups, which he refused to let his servants take away.
 A pair of servants entered, carrying a red and gold couch.
 They propped it up by the far wall, nearly toppling a pile of rugs.
-Lightsong watched them leave then downed the rest of his wine.
-He dropped the empty cup to the floor beside the others, and held out his hand for another full one.
+Lightsong watched them leave, then downed the rest of his wine.
+He dropped the empty cup to the floor beside the others and held out his hand for another full one.
 A servant provided, as always.
 He wasn’t drunk.
 He couldn’t get drunk.
 “Do you ever feel,” Lightsong said, “like something is going on?
 Something far greater than you are?
 Like a painting you can only see the corner of, no matter how you squint and search?”
 “Every day, Your Grace,” Llarimar said.
 He sat on a stool beside Lightsong’s couch.
 As always, he watched events calmly, though Lightsong could sense the man’s disapproval as another group of servants piled several marble figurines in the corner.